-Teachers will be available via email or through Canvas LMS between the hours of 9:00 a.m. and 3:00 p.m.
+Teachers will be available via email or through Canvas LMS between the hours of 9:00 a.m. and 2:45 p.m.
+3:00 p.m.
 Completed eLearning assignments will determine attendance for the day.

 STUDENT SAFETY AND SECURITY